 The second con parallels the third, and so does the answer.
 Significant citational information need not be relegated to footnotes.
 Rather, the writer can-and usually should-provide the gist of the authority in the text.
-For instance: "The Michigan Trust Code provides..." or "But in 2009 the Sixth Circuit held..." or even "The leading case is Harpo v King Bee."
-Whatever the writer wishes
+For instance: "The Michigan Trust

+Code provides..." or "But in 2009 the Sixth Circuit held..." or even "The leading case is Harpo v King Bee."
+Whatever the writer wishes to emphasize about the authority-or whatever the writer needs to introduce it or connect it analytically-can easily be put up front.

-At any rate, if you're still not persuaded, at least read Garner's full argument on the subject.3
+At any rate, if you're still not persuaded, at least read Garner's full argument on the subject.

 Let me now tell you the story behind my survey.
-In February, I learned about a federal case in the Eastern District of Michigan called Mosholder v Barnhardt,4 and more specifically about an opinion in that case denying the defendants' motion to dismiss or for summary judgment.
-All three examples marked #1 in the May column are from that opinion.
+In February 2010, I learned about a federal case in the Eastern District of Michigan called Mosbolder v Barnhardt, and more specifically about an opinion in that case denying the defendants' motion to dismiss or for summary judgment.
+All three examples marked #1 in the May 2010 column were from that opinion.
 And here's the stunner, from footnote 1 of the opinion:

-Defendant...followed what appears to be an Attorney General's office trend, citing every authority in a footnote.
+Defendants... followed what appears to be an Attorney General's office trend, citing every authority in a footnote.
 This practice is distracting to a reader and unacceptable to this judge.
 The Attorney General is notified that future filings in this judge's cases that confine case and statutory citations to footnotes will be stricken subject to refiling.
-Assistant Attorneys General Grill and Cabadas are directed to notify their supervisor(s) in writing of this point of procedure.5
+Assistant Attorneys General Grill and Cabadas are directed to notify their supervisor(s) in writing of this point of procedure.